 Financing a fleet

 If you are buying many vehicles, it may not always be possible to buy them all up front and so looking at financing them is a good idea.
-It’s straightforward these days to compare car loans online, and this way, it’s usually easy to find the best deals without too much trouble.
+It’s straightforward these days to compare car loans online, or you can go direct to insurers to find deals.

 Are you going to place company signs on the vehicles?